ccieblogger/netraven/docs/developer_logs/issue/57-log-view-enhance/backend_phase1.md

    - Refactored `/api/job-logs` endpoint to support:
      - Filtering by job name, device names (multi-select), job type, and keyword search.
      - Joins with Job and Device tables to enrich response with job name, device name, and job type.
-   - Added new endpoint `/api/job-logs/job-names` to return unique job names that have logs.
    - Confirmed that device names for dropdowns should be sourced from `/devices` and log levels are static (no new endpoints needed).

 ### Test Results